DallogFheir/range-dictionary/README.md

 ## RangeDict

 RangeDict objects are dictionaries whose keys are Range objects.
-They can be initialized using any iterable of 2 int.float values (the corresponding Ranges are open by default).
+They can be initialized using any iterable of 2 int/float values (the corresponding Ranges are open by default).

     rd = RangeDict({
         (1, 2) : "first",